Non-Hermitian spectral flows and Berry-Chern monopoles

 As shown in figure \ref{fig:spectra_nonHermitian} (up-left), the spectrum of $\hamo$ is made of two branches $\pm$ given by the set

 The additional mode of energy $\Eop_{-1}=\lambda$ constitutes the \textit{spectral flow}, as it transits from the negative to the positive branch when $\lambda$ varies from $-\infty$ to $+\infty$.
 In other words, the positive branch gains $\mathcal{N}^+=1$ mode while the negative branch gains $\mathcal{N}^-=-1$ mode.
-It is a remarkable result that those two numbers are precisely given by the Chern numbers \eqref{eq:chern} of the symbol Hamiltonian \eqref{eq:H0} as $\mathcal{N}^\pm=\mathcal{C}^\pm$ .
+It is a remarkable result that those two numbers are precisely given by the Chern numbers \eqref{eq:chern} of the symbol Hamiltonian \eqref{eq:H0} as $\mathcal{N}^\pm=\mathcal{C}^\pm$.
+This relation is precisely the monopole-spectral flow correspondence.
 Importantly, for that model, the spectral flow is directly accounted by the analytical index

 with $\mathcal{D}=\an \sigma_-$ \cite{BerryChernMonopoles}.
 The relation between this analytical index and the Chern index of the symbol Hamiltonian is known as the index theorem \cite{atiyah1968index, nakahara2018geometry}.